Fun Facts Q &A

 The buses have various pieces of equipment on board that use GPS and we do track the location of all buses and DAR vehicles in real-time.

-11 for TOT service plus 10 others for or partner agencies.
+11 for TOT service plus 10 others for our partner agencies.

-Varies by type but the heavy buses on most of our routes have a useful life of 12 years or 500,000 miles minimum.
+Varies by type but the heavy buses on most of our routes have a minimum useful life of 12 years or 500,000 miles.

 # of tires annually = 118 purchased 1/1/15 - 12/31/15 at a cost of $40,288.18.

-The buses and vans used for TOT bus and Dial-a-Ride service accumulate nearly 1,250,000 miles annually.
+The buses and vans used for TOT bus and Dial-A-Ride service accumulate over 1,250,000 miles annually.

 (Most common) items are keys and cellular phones.